RocketChat/docs-old/legal/guidelines-for-law-enforcement.md

 ## Data retention information

 Rocket.Chat retains data and backups of data for an undisclosed amount of time.
 Rocket.Chat makes backups of Cloud servers according to each customer's choice of plan (daily, twice daily or hourly).
-Some information we store is automatically collected, while other information is provided at the user’s discretion.
+Some information we store is automatically collected, while other information is provided at the userÃÂ¢ÃÂÃÂs discretion.
 Though we do store this information, we cannot guarantee its accuracy.
 For example, the server in use may not require real name use, email verification or identity authentication, hence the user may have created a fake or anonymous profile.

 ## Preservation requests